 - Operators of complex motor-powered aircraft registered in a state other than a Member State but having their principal place of business (i.e. operator is established or residing) in a Member State.

-An EASA State is a State where the Commission Regulations on air operations apply.
+An EASA State is any State, including Ireland where the Commission Regulations on air operations apply.

 Derogations for non-commercial operations with twin turboprop aeroplanes

 The European Commission and the EASA Committee have agreed a derogation to allow non-commercial operations of twin turboprop aeroplanes, with a MCTOM of 5 700 kg and below, to be operated under Part-NCO (Non-Commercial Operations) rules instead of Part-NCC.
 Operators of this type of aircraft do not have to comply with Annex III Part-ORO (Organisation Requirements) of the Regulation (EU) No 965/2012 on air operations.

 The following Parts of the Air OPS regulation (EU) No 965/2012 are applicable to NCC operations:

 - Annex I: Definitions for terms used in Annexes II to VIII

 - Annex V: Part-SPA: Operations requiring specific approvals